cube3power/atsd/rule-engine/functions-web-query.md

 queryConfig("rc-hook", ["repository": "atsd-site", "channel": "devops"])
 ```

-The JSON document sent to the target web service will be as follows.
+The JSON document sent to the target web service is as follows:

 ```json
 {